-Majority of the participants 83% indicate that they participated in the participation mode they had planned to participate.
+Majority of the participants (83%) indicated that they joined the events in mode they had planned to attend.
 The majority of the participants (97%) agreed that the event achieved its objectives, and their expectations of the extension week were met.